 The Agency identified 12 mission critical occupations for this review.
 A rank in-person system is used at the Agency.
 Promotions are not occupation-dependent.
 The Agency reviews applicants for internal vacancies on a competitive basis and does not specifically identify a group of Qualified Internal Applicants.
-The Internal Applicants were used instead.
-Triggers were found for both the PWD and PWTD with the percent of internal selections falling more than two percent below the internal applications percentage. • Promotion PWD Triggers for 7 occupations (0080, 0201, 0340, 0341,0560, 0905 and 1102) • Promotion PWTD Triggers for 4 occupations (0201, 0340, 0505 and 0560).
+Internal Applicants was used instead.
+Triggers were found for both the PWD and PWTD with the percent of internal selections falling more than two percent below the internal applications percentage. • Promotion PWD Triggers for two occupations (0802, and 0201). • Promotion PWTD Triggers for two occupations (0340, and 0560).